weizh888/PokeAlarmWiki/Home.md

 #### I am receiving XYZ error from PokemonGo-Map!
 What do I do?
 * Visit our [Discord channel](https://discordapp.com/invite/am66rag), Checkout the [PokemonGo-Map Wiki](https://github.com/kvangent/PokeAlarm/wiki) or the reddit thread to see if anyone has any suggestions for you.

-#### I am receiving an error about JSON input from PokeAlarm (e.g., "expecting delimiter").
-What gives?

-* If you are a Windows user, stop using notepad and start using Notepad++.
-Make a fresh copy of the alarms.json and remake your changes.
-If you aren't a Windows user (or you are already using Notepad++) check your JSON format with a JSON formatter for issues ([jsoneditoronline.org](http://www.jsoneditoronline.org) is an excellent site to start.)

 #### Can I run multiple simultaneous alarms services?

 * Yes.
 You may configure as few or as many simultaneous alarm services in `alarms.json` like Twitter, Slack and Telegram.
 For example, you can post to 2 Twitter accounts, 3 Slack channels and have a Twilio SMS service running from one `alarms.json` configuration.
 Visit the Alarm Configuation wiki for more details.